This Low Carb Kale Sausage Soup is one of our favorite low-carb soups, with hearty chunks of sausage and kale in a creamy broth.

 - Parmesan cheese shredded for serving

 - Brown the sausage in a large soup pot over medium-high heat, breaking up the meat into small pieces as it cooks.
-When done, transfer sausage meat to a plate.
+When done, transfer sausage to a plate.

 - Cook the bacon in the same pot over medium heat until crispy.
 Drain, leaving about 1 tsp of the drippings in the pot.
 Add the cooked bacon to the plate with the sausage.